-4Although not required for structural support under concrete pavements, a minimum four-inch-thick base course layer is recommended to help reduce potential for slab curl, shrinkage cracking, and subgrade "pumping" through joints
+4Although not required for structural support under concrete pavements, a minimum four-inch-thick base course layer is recommended to help reduce potential for slab curl, shrinkage cracking, and subgrade "pumping" through joints sealing).
+Added maintenance measures should be anticipated over the lifetime of the pavement section if any fill or topsoil is left in-place beneath pavement sections.

-595% compacted native subgrade or Gravel Borrow per WSDOT 9-03.14(1) or Crushed Surfacing Base Course WSDOT 9-03.9(3)
+5 95% compacted native subgrade or Gravel Borrow per WSDOT 9-03.14(1) or Crushed Surfacing Base Course WSDOT 9-03.9(3)